-The Morpeth Lecture was established in 1967 to celebrate the partnership between the University of Newcastle and the Anglican Diocese of Newcastle.
+The Morpeth Lecture was established in 1967 in partnership between the University of Newcastle and the Anglican Diocese of Newcastle.
 The name of the Morpeth Lecture comes from the College of St John the Evangelist at Morpeth, the previous ministry training and education centre of the Anglican Diocese of Newcastle.

 How to Think about Ageing: Insights from Disability Theology